301st Air Refueling Wing: History

-See the 301st Operations Group for related history and lineage.

 Activated 5 November 1947.
 Assigned to Strategic Air Command.
 Equipped with B-29 Superfortresses.
 Conducted strategic bombardment training, 1947–1948, and aerial gunnery training for other SAC organizations, November 1947 – January 1948.

-Reassigned to Barksdale AFB, Louisiana in 1949, the 301st was one of the first units to conduct aerial refueling operations with the KB-29 tanker version of the Superfortress.
-Replaced the propeller-driven B-29s with new B-47E Stratojet swept-wing medium bombers in 1953, capable of flying at high subsonic speeds and primarily designed for penetrating the airspace of the Soviet Union.
+Moved to Barksdale Air Force Base, Louisiana in 1949, the 301st was one of the first units to conduct air refueling operations with the KB-29 tanker version of the Superfortress.
+Replaced the propeller-driven B-29s with new Boeing B-47E Stratojet swept-wing medium bombers in 1953, capable of flying at high subsonic speeds and primarily designed for penetrating the airspace of the Soviet Union.
 Also upgraded its KB-29 tankers to the dedicated Boeing KC-97 Stratofreighter.
 The mission of the 301st was to train for strategic bombing missions and to conduct aerial refueling.
 The wing deployed to England in 1953 and to French Morocco in 1954.

-It was reassigned to Lockbourne AFB, Ohio on 15 April 1958 where it became an Electronic Countermeasures (ECM) unit and was engaged in various clandestine intelligence missions.
+It moved to Lockbourne Air Force Base, Ohio on 15 April 1958 where it became an electronic countermeasures (ECM) unit and was engaged in various clandestine intelligence missions.
 Although equipped with the B-47E Stratojet, the 301st added electronic countermeasure activities to other missions in 1958 with the addition of the RB-47E and later EB-47E.
 With these aircraft, the wing soon devoted most of its activity to ECM work.
 The RB-47 carried out many ferret missions around the periphery of Soviet territory, and sometimes inside.
 In the early 1960s, the B-47 was considered to be reaching obsolescence, and was being phased out of SAC's strategic arsenal.
-Began sending its stratojets to Davis-Monthan AFB in late 1963, the last EB-47E going to storage in 1964.
+Began sending its stratojets to Davis-Monthan Air Force Base in late 1963, the last EB-47E going to storage in 1964.

 Became an air refueling wing in April 1964, discontinuing all previous missions.
 In addition, participated in the post attack command and control system from 3 March 1965 to 30 June 1966.